Enrichment Rules

 **Direct property resolution**

-When ownership information is stored as a property on the entity being enriched, select the property directly from the Property dropdown.
-Veza reads that property's value for each matched entity to resolve the owner.
+When ownership information is stored as a property on the entity being enriched, select the property directly from the **Property** dropdown.
+Only string properties are available for selection.
+Veza reads that property's value for each matched entity and uses it to look up the matching IdP user.

 For example, if entities in your environment carry a property identifying the responsible person or team, select that property in the enrichment rule form.